top of page

 How We Are Different

-In addition to skills-training, our team provides one on one support and wrap-around programs to ensure your success.
-You’ll have access to our Income Support Specialist, Case Managers, Career Navigator, Mental Health Counselors, and more.
-Here, we get to know you and invest in you as a whole person.
+In addition to hands-on training, our Culinary Pre-Apprenticeship Program provides one-on-one support and wraparound services to help you successfully transition into registered apprenticeships and employment after the program.
+Participants have access to an Income Support Specialist, Case Managers, a Career Navigator, Mental Health Counselors, and more.
+We take the time to get to know you, support your goals, and invest in you as a whole person so you’re prepared for what comes next.

 Eligibility & Enrollment